Robbie Glover (singer)

 Robbie Glover is a British singer-songwriter from Leeds, England.
-In 2006, the BBC reported that he was the first act in history, with no label or management at the time, to achieve two People's Choice number one records.
-The records spent 12 consecutive weeks in the chart, removing U2 from the chart top, and was voted in by the people across Eastern Europe (Note: Main coverage being Greece, Bulgaria, Macedonia, Yugoslavia and Albania), of which he also was voted in as the second most popular record of the year.
+In 2006, the BBC reported that he was the first act in history, with no label or management at the time, to achieve two Kanal 77 People's Choice number one records.
+The records spent 12 consecutive weeks in the Kanal 77 chart, removing U2 from the chart top, and was voted in by the people across Eastern Europe (Note: Main coverage being Greece, Bulgaria, Macedonia, Yugoslavia and Albania), of which he also was voted in as the second most popular record of the year.

 Career

 Glover comes from Leeds, where at the age of five he was given his first drum kit, subsequently joining the Leeds College of Music's junior concert band, under Guy Scarlet, giving him the opportunity of playing at the Royal Albert Hall at the age of 12.
 He later went on as a singer-songwriter, which he toured the UK alongside successful chart acts, appearing on various Radio Roadshows.